denizyuret/Knet.jl/src/cudnn/README.md

 **Descriptors:** The cuDNN functions take data and operator descriptors.
 Most of these descriptors are relatively fast to create (~500 ns for a cudnnTensorDescriptor) so they may not be worth preallocating.
 We also use caching (~100 ns) to save a bit of memory and speed.
-Caching also allows us to use descriptors as hash keys for memoizing.
+We also rely on caching to use descriptors as hash keys for memoizing, so it is not optional.
 All descriptor fields are `isbits` types with the exception of the `cudnnDropoutDescriptor` which points to a random number generator state and is used as a field of some other descriptors.

 **Operator descriptors:** Descriptors such as `cudnnPoolingDescriptor` specify the options for an operator such as stride and padding.
 For operators with descriptors we have one